kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 6 - Troll Lifts & Arena/Areas - Level 6.md

 ### 6-1: Eastern Troll Lift

+* This impressive hall is home to one cog in the extensive Troll Lift system owned and operated by the varumani.
+	* It was carved by the heqeti millennia ago, and the pebbled walls are slightly oily to the touch and detect faintly of evil.
+	* The floor is paved with blue granite.
+	* 2 weathered statues of largely shapeless, crouching bipeds flank a platform extending into the chasm.
+		* Their aura is still menacing and vaguely evil.
+		* The southeastern statue has a cavity, holding 2 tears of Kauket (new).
+Recovering them would require destroying the statue; Reith is unlikely to approve of this.
+		* The official fare-chest (locked) is located at the foot of the southern statue.
+			* 1,188 sp, 574 gp; Reith’s silver baton of authority (250 gp); a scroll with detect magic, and a wand of magic missiles with 3 charges.
+	* The heqeti spy on the Troll Lift via a spyhole cleverly set into the southeastern wall.
+		* They are situated in 6-51.
+Reith is unaware of them.

+* 1 in 6 chance another group is present in this chamber (roll below).
+* When no travelers are present, the varumani are often lounging in their quarters (6-50).

-This impressive hall is home to one cog in the extensive Troll Lift system owned and operated by the varumani.
-The hall was carved by the heqeti millennia ago, and the pebbled walls are slightly oily to the touch and detect faintly of evil.
-The floor is paved with blue granite.
-Two weathered statues resembling crouching bipeds flank a platform that extends into the chasm.
-A team of three varumani under the leadership of Junior Overseer Reith operates both the lift to Level 8 and the cross-chasm ferry between 6-2 and 6-3.
+* A team of three varumani under the leadership of Junior Overseer Reith operates both the lift to Level 8 and the cross-chasm ferry between 6-2 and 6-3.

-Those wishing to use the Troll Lift to descend the 400’ down to Level 8 must negotiate with Reith.
-The official tariff set by the troll thegn is 10 sp per leg for delivery from 6-1 to 8-1.
-Reith is too stupid to attempt graft or much else, which is why he has been assigned to this spot in the Lift network (here he is unlikely to have to make decisions on the fly).
+	* Those wishing to use the Troll Lift to descend the 400’ down to Level 8 must negotiate with Reith.
+	* The official tariff set by the troll thegn is 10 sp per leg for delivery from 6-1 to 8-1.
+	* Reith is too stupid to attempt graft or much else, thus he has been assigned to this spot in the Lift network, where he is unlikely to have to make decisions on the fly.

-The Troll Lift is composed of several parts: a rectangular opening (10’x10’) in the pavement, a pair of 10’-tall iron poles on either side of the hole supporting a wooden frame over the hole, guy-lines extending from the side of the platform to the iron apparatus, a pair of iron cranks, over 450’ of heavy silk rope coiled around the upper portion of the apparatus, and an iron and wood cage which descends through the rectangular opening some 400’ to area 8-1 below.
-Passage up or down takes 11-20 minutes; the journey is marked by swaying, creaking, and generally nauseating stops and starts of the cage.
-Operation of the Lift is simple: two bestial varumani crank the winch to raise or lower the cage.
-Although the statues are shapeless, their aura is still menacing and vaguely evil.
-The southeastern statue has a hollow cavity, inside of which are two tears of Kauket (see new magic items).
-The only way to recover these objects is to destroy the statue, and Reith is unlikely to approve of such a course of action.
+* The Troll Lift is composed of several parts:
+	* A rectangular opening (10’x10’) in the pavement, a pair of 10’-tall iron poles on either side of the hole supporting a wooden frame over the hole, guy-lines extending from the side of the platform to the iron apparatus, a pair of iron cranks, over 450’ of heavy silk rope coiled around the upper portion of the apparatus, and an iron and wood cage which descends through the rectangular opening some 400’ to area 8-1 below.

-Unbeknownst to Reith, the heqeti lurk nearby (6-51) and spy on his operation through a spyhole cleverly set into the southeastern wall.
+* 2 bestial varumani crank the winch to raise or lower the cage.
+	* Passage up or down takes 11-20 minutes of swaying, creaking, and generally nauseating stops and starts of the cage.

+Reith
-Reith is jocular, and enjoys teasing passengers about their goals and likely fates.
-Any who ask about the Inn of the Lost will be directed to 6-7A and will immediately be teased about the causes of their ‘flight’.
-For all of that, Reith sees himself as a guardian of the Inn’s famous ‘peace’, and has a good working relationship with Thegan White-Mane.
-If Thegan needs muscle, Reith and his boys will be summoned to help deal with any peace-breakers.
-If asked about the thegn’s court or the Troll Market, Reith is 75% likely to remind PCs that they need a passport to visit either location; he is only 25% likely to have one for sale (for 300 gp).
+* Reith is jocular, and enjoys teasing passengers about their goals and likely fates.
+* Any who ask about the Inn of the Lost are directed to 6-7A and immediately teased about the causes of their ‘flight’.
+* For all of that, Reith sees himself as a guardian of the Inn’s famous ‘peace’, and has a good working relationship with Thegan White-Mane.
+* If Thegan needs muscle, Reith and his boys will be summoned to help deal with any peace-breakers.
+* If asked about the thegn’s court or the Troll Market, Reith is 75% likely to remind them they need a passport to visit either location; he is 25% likely to have one for sale (300 gp).

-Treasure:
-Two tears of Kauket (see new magic items)
-Official fare chest (locked): 1,188 sp, 574 gp; Reith’s silver baton of authority (250 gp); a scroll with detect magic, and a wand of magic missiles with 3 charges.

-There is a 1 in 6 chance that another other group is present in this chamber.
-Roll on the below table to determine its composition:

-When no travelers are present, the varumani are often found lounging in their quarters (6-50).
-The official fare-chest is located at the foot of the southern statue.

 Reith, junior overseer, lesser varumani (see new monsters): SZ L; AL LE; AC 4; MV 90’; HD 8; HP 59; #AT 3 or 1; Dmg 3-6/3-6/4-10 or 7-22 (two-handed axe, 3-18+4).
 Special defenses: 33% resistant to mind-affecting magic; immune to cold and poison; save as 8th-level fighter or 8th-level magic user, whichever is better; regenerate 3 HP/rd; infravision.
 Possessions: two-handed axe.